phpro/soap-client/UPGRADING.md

 composer require phpro/soap-client:^2.0
 ```

-We suggest to use the `soap-client `CLI tools again if you want to upgrade and existing application:
+We suggest you to use the `soap-client` CLI tools again if you want to upgrade and existing application:

 ```
 ./vendor/bin/soap-client wizard
 ```

-From this point on, you can re-add custom things back to your soap client.
+From this point on, you can re-add the custom parts of your existing SOAP client back into the new SOAP client.

 **You can check the updated documentation in order to discover how you need to do specific actions like adding middleware in v2.**